Anglo-Zulu War: Boundary Commission and ultimatum

 Frere has been accused of chicanery by taking deliberate advantage of the length of time it took for correspondence to pass between South Africa and London to conceal his intentions from his political masters or at least defer giving them the necessary information until it was too late for them to act.
 The first intimation to the British government of his intention to make 'demands' on the Zulu was in a private letter to Hicks Beach written on 14 October 1878.
 The letter only arrived in London on 16 November and by then messengers had already been despatched from Natal to the Zulu king to request the presence of a delegation at the Lower Tugela on 11 December for the purpose of receiving the Boundary Commission's findings.
 Had Hicks Beach then sent off a telegraph forbidding any action other than the announcement of the boundary award, it might have arrived in South Africa just in time to prevent the ultimatum being presented.
 No prohibition was sent and could hardly be expected to have been, for Hicks Beach had no means of knowing the urgency of the events that were in train.
 Nowhere in Frere's letter was there anything to indicate how soon he intended to act, nor was there anything to suggest how stringent his demands would be.

-In January 1879 Hicks Beach wrote to Bartle Frere:
+In January 1879, Hicks Beach wrote to Bartle Frere:

 Hicks Beach had earlier admitted his helplessness with regard to the Frere's actions in a telling note to his Prime Minister:

 Frere wanted to provoke a conflict with the Zulus and in that goal he succeeded.
 Cetshwayo rejected the demands of 11 December, by not responding by the end of the year.
 A concession was granted by Bartle Frere until 11 January 1879, after which Bartle Frere deemed a state of war to exist.
-The British forces intended for the defense of Natal had already been on the march with the intention to attack the Zulu kingdom.
+The British forces intended for the defence of Natal had already been on the march with the intention to attack the Zulu kingdom.
 On 10 January they were poised on the border.
 On 11 January, they crossed the border and invaded Zululand.

 Terms

 The terms included in the ultimatum were delivered to the representatives of King Cetshwayo on the banks of the Thukela river at the Ultimatum Tree on 11 December 1878.
-No time was specified for compliance with item 4, twenty days were allowed for compliance with items 1–3, that is, until 31 December inclusive; ten days more were allowed for compliance with the remaining demands, items 4–13.
+No time was specified for compliance with item 4; twenty days were allowed for compliance with items 1–3, that is, until 31 December inclusive; ten days more were allowed for compliance with the remaining demands, items 5–13.
 The earlier time limits were subsequently altered so that all expired on 10 January 1879.